• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • In-network providers: varies by state; underwritten by Ameritas

-Spirit Dental offers a wide variety of plans that go by different names.
-All of them are underwritten by Ameritas, so if you choose one of these plans, you'll want to search for a dentist who is in-network with Ameritas.
+Spirit Dental offers a wide variety of plans under different names.
+Ameritas underwrites all of them, so if you choose one of these plans, you will want to search for a dentist who is in-network with Ameritas.
 Many dental insurance carriers do this.

-Since there is such a wide variety of plans, coverage for implants is often different.
+Since there is such a wide variety of plans, coverage for implants varies.
 However, most plans use an incremental coverage table.
 The longer you have the plan, the less your cost-sharing portion is.
-For example, implant coverage typically begins at 25% for year one, and then goes up to 50% in year two.
+For example, implant coverage typically begins at 25% in year one and increases to 50% in year two.
 Other services do not max out coverage until year three.

 • Option for large annual maximum